aaronthangnguyen/Portfolio/src/index.md

 ## Hello! 👋

-I'm a senior studying Computer Science 💻 at Florida International University.
+I'm a senior studying Computer Science 💻 at [Florida International University 🐆](https://www.fiu.edu/).
 I'm interested in software engineering and distributed systems.

-This summer, I'm working as a Software Engineer Intern at [](https://www.linkedin.com/) in Sunnyvale, CA!
+This summer, I'm working as a Software Engineer Intern at [LinkedIn 🪁](https://www.linkedin.com/) in Sunnyvale, CA!

 Last summer, I was a Research Intern in Quantum Programming at [Microsoft 🌱](https://microsoft.com/) in Redmond, WA!